-3.16 SHE COMMUNICATION SYSTEMS
+3.18 SHE Communication Systems

-1. Principal Contractor/s and their appointed contractors must develop a communication strategy outlining how they intend to communicate SHE issues to their staff, the mediums they will employ and how they will measure the effectiveness of their SHE communication.
+Principal Contractor/s and their appointed contractors must develop a communication strategy outlining how they intend to communicate SHE issues to their staff, the mediums they will employ and how they will measure the effectiveness of their SHE communication.
 Below is a brief on how communication should take place.
 Where project meetings are conducted on site, SHE shall be included as a standing agenda point and minutes of these meetings shall be available on site at all times.
 Minutes of meeting must be compiled and filed in the relevant SHE files.
 All employees shall have access to these minutes.
 Attendance register shall be kept for all the health and safety meetings.

-3.16.1 Statutory Health and Safety Committees
+3.18.1 Statutory Health and Safety Committees

 - 1. The principal contractor shall establish statutory health and safety committee in terms of Section 19 of the OHS Act, Act.
 Similarly, appointed contractors shall establish their own statutory health and safety committee. - 2.
 All appointed contractors shall be members of the principal contractor's safety committee. - 3.
 The Committee shall meet to discuss SHE issues concerning the current work being performed, training, upcoming work and SHE requirements, incidents and lessons learned specific SHE problems, safety performance, action plans and other relevant SHE issues.
 Listed below is a preferred agenda. - 4.
-SHE representatives for a workplace shall be members of the relevant workplace safety committees (Refer to Section 19 (2) (a) of the OHS Act). - The number of persons nominated by employer must not be more than the Health and Safety Representatives on that specific statutory health and safety committee.
+SHE representatives for a workplace shall be members of the relevant workplace safety committees (Refer to Section 19 (2) (a) of the OHS Act). - 5.
+The number of persons nominated by employer must not be more than the Health and Safety Representatives on that specific statutory health and safety committee.
 (Refer to Section 19(2)(c) of the OHS Act) - 6.
 A statutory health and safety committee meeting shall be held at least 3 monthly (where medium to high risk work is involved, more frequent if required), and all appointed members of the committee shall attend the meeting. - 7.
 Statutory health and safety committees may make recommendations to the principal contractor and the project manager and the Inspector at DoL. - 8.
-All health and safety committees shall discuss all projects related OHS Act Section 24 and 25 incidents and other notified serious incidents. - 9.
-Health and safety committees shall follow up on incident investigation recommendations and shall keep record of all recommendations made by the committee. - 10.
-Statutory health and safety committees may make recommendations for the revision of current standards, procedures and practices. - 11.
-The principal contractor and appointed contractors shall ensure that statutory and non-statutory health and safety committees carry out their duties. - 12.
-The chairperson of the health and safety committees shall be selected and appointed by the contractor.
-The appointed chairperson must be competent to chair meetings and be able to make informed decisions.
+All health and safety committees shall discuss all projects related OHS Act Section 24 and 25 incidents and other notified serious incidents.